 - 1 tablespoon arrowroot or tapioca starch

 - 800 ml (27 fl oz) Tomato-free Passata

 - 250 ml (8½ fl oz) red wine

 - 1 litre (34 fl oz) beef bone broth

 - Heat your oven to 170°C/325°F.

-- Place a large heat-proof casserole over a medium-high heat, Brown the oxtail in batches, taking care to get a good even caramelisation on all sides.
+- Place a large heat-proof casserole over medium-high heat, brown the oxtail in batches, taking care to get a good even caramelisation on all sides.
 Set aside.

 - Reduce the heat to medium.
-Melt a tablespoon of happy fat in your casserole.
+Heat a tablespoon of oil in your casserole.
 Add the chopped leeks, celery, carrots, garlic, rosemary and bay leaves.
 Cook for twenty minutes, stirring often.

 - Cook for 4½ to 5 hours, stirring every 45 minutes.
-If the mixture needs a little more stock, add as you see fit.
+If the mixture needs a little more bone broth, add as you see fit.
 The dish is ready when the meat is falling off the bone.

 - Remove from the oven and taking care not to burn yourself, use two forks to remove the meat from the bones and shred the meat.
 Discard the bones and bay leaves.
 Return the shredded meat to the casserole.
 Add a glug of coconut aminos and stir well.

 - Taste for seasoning.